Guide

 Using Cursor or Claude instead?

-If you want email and calendar tools inside Claude Code, Cursor, or VS Code without building your own agent, use the MCP path.
+If you want email and calendar tools inside Claude Code, Cursor, or VS Code without building your own agent, use the Model Context Protocol (MCP) path.
 One command installs the Nylas MCP server and gives your assistant the same tools:

 nylas mcp install --assistant claude-code